UPDATE: Covid-19 response, April 2020

 Anglican Aid has partnered with 'The Miracle School Ministry' to try and end intergenerational slavery in Lahore, Pakistan.
 Anglican Aid is working to smash the cycle of intergenerational slavery by supporting the 600 children of bonded slaves working on brick kilns and orphans in the city with free education.
 For many families these children will be the first literate and educated members of their families.

-- For $13 you can give a child a Christmas or Easter gift.
+- For $12 you can give a child a Christmas or Easter gift, for example a Miracle Doll.

 - For $15 you can provide Christmas dinner for a famiy of the children at the school!